Top 5 Coping Skills for Teens: Strategies for Parents

 Key Takeaways

-• When teens don’t have positive coping skills, they may distract, avoid, or self-medicate their distress.
+• When teens don’t have healthy coping strategies, they may distract, avoid, or self-medicate their distress.

 • There are five main types of coping skills: problem-focused strategies, emotion-focused strategies, meaning making, social support, and religious coping.